The Varloch GroupSydney · May 2026NSW Lic. 373007CPrice · Free

-Building what is technically difficult, carefully.
+Carefully building what is technically difficult.

-Varloch is a builder-led residential studio working at the seam of architecture and construction.
-We take on the projects that ask harder questions of the ground, the structure, and the sequence — heritage terraces, basement excavations, sloping coastal sites, takeovers from another builder.
-We work alongside architects, engineers, and homeowners who want a build run on engineering, not promises.
+A builder-led residential studio working at the seam of architecture and construction — heritage terraces, basement excavations, sloping coastal sites, takeovers from another builder.

-How we think about the work.
+How we think about the work

-A build run on engineering, not promises.— Nick Varley, founding builder
+“A build run on engineering, not promises.”— Nick Varley, founding builder

 We say no, often.